What is contraception?

-Contraception prevents women from getting pregnant.
+Contraception prevents a woman getting pregnant.

-Protection against HIV and STIs
+Protecting yourself against HIV and STIs

 Translate this text into: